 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-Discuss adaptations, including options to reduce greenhouse gas emissions, that will be necessary to live on a changing planet
+- Discuss climate adaptations, including options to reduce greenhouse gas emissions, that will be necessary to live on a changing planet

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|